chenxiaoyao6228/js-rocks/packages/lodash-tiny/README.md

 # @js-rocks/lodash-tiny

-Javascript doesn't ship with a fully functional official SDK, so need to use third-party tools like `lodash.js`, `moment.js` and etc. For learning purposes, we will implement those functions by ourselves.
+Javascript doesn't ship with a fully functional official SDK, so we have to use third-party tools like `lodashJS`, `momentJS` for daily development.
+For learning purposes, we will implement those functions by ourselves.

 ## Quick start

-install
+Installation

 ```sh
 yarn add @js-rocks/lodash-tiny
 ```

-usage
+Usage

 ```
 import * as _ from '@js-rocks/lodash-tiny';